 CRH expects its employees to maintain the highest of personal and professional ethics.
-This standard of ethics includes values such as honesty, integrity, open communication and trust in all endeavours.
+This standard of ethics includes values such as honesty, integrity, open communication and trust in all endeavors.
 As a member of CRH, individual credibility is essential.
 The manner in which you achieve success is often more important than the success itself.

 Conflicts of Interest

+You should avoid conflicts of interest and appearances of conflicts of interest.
 A conflict of interest exists if your private interest interferes in any way with the interests of CRH.
 A conflict can arise when you take action or have interests that may make it difficult to perform your work for CRH objectively and effectively.
 Conflicts of interest may also arise when you, or members of your family, receive improper personal benefits as a result of your position at CRH.
 Loans to, or guarantees of obligations of, you and your family members may create conflicts of interest.
 It is almost always a conflict of interest for you to work simultaneously for a competitor or supplier of CRH.
 You should be sensitive to any activities, interests or relationships that might interfere with, or even appear to interfere with, your ability to act in the best interests of CRH.

-All directors and executive officers of CRH will disclose any material transaction or relationship that reasonably could be expected to give rise to such a conflict to the Chair of the Audit Committee of CRH (the “Audit Committee”).
+All directors and executive officers of CRH must disclose any material transaction or relationship that reasonably could be expected to give rise to such a conflict to the Chair of the Audit Committee of CRH (the “Audit Committee”).
 No action may be taken with respect to such transaction or party unless and until such action has been approved by the Audit Committee.

 You must notify your supervisor, manager or other appropriate personnel of any business relationship or proposed business relationship that CRH may have with any company in which you or a related party has a direct or indirect interest or from which you or a related party may derive some benefit, or where a related party member is employed, if such relationship or transaction might give rise to the appearance of a conflict of interest.
 This requirement generally does not apply if the interest consists solely as a result of your beneficial ownership of less than 1% of the outstanding publicly traded equity securities of such company.

-Because of potential conflicts with CRH or even the potential perception of a conflict of interest, CRH requires that you obtain approval of the Compliance Officer or, in the case of CRH’s directors, approval from the chairman of CRH’s board of directors, before you accept a position as a director of an unaffiliated for-profit company or organization.
+Because of potential conflicts with CRH or even the potential perception of a conflict of interest, CRH requires that you obtain approval of the Chief Financial Officer or, in the case of CRH’s directors, approval from the chairman of CRH’s board of directors, before you accept a position as a director of an unaffiliated for-profit company or organization.
 In connection with acceptance of an appointment as director of an unaffiliated for-profit company or organization you must ensure the proper treatment of confidential information received from such entity in connection with being a director.
 Before accepting such an appointment, you are required to obtain approvals and execute certain documents specified by CRH on approving such directorships.
 In addition you should not accept or hold a position as a director, employee, or agent of, or consultant or advisor to, any competitor of CRH unless you obtain CRH’s approval.